Ronnie Black

 Ronald Jay Black (born May 26, 1958) is an American professional golfer who has played on the PGA Tour, Nationwide Tour and Champions Tour.

+Early life and amateur career

 Black was born in Lovington, New Mexico.
-He attended Lamar University in Beaumont, Texas, where he was a member of the golf team.
-He turned pro in 1981.
+He attended Lamar University in Beaumont, Texas where he was a member of the golf team.

+Professional career

-Black won two events on the PGA Tour during his career both in the mid-1980s.
+In 1981, Black turned pro.
+He won two events on the PGA Tour during his career both in the mid-1980s.
 He has more than $3 million in career earnings.
 His best finish in a major championship was T-6 at The Masters in 1984.

 Black began playing on the Champions Tour in 2008.
 His best finish in his first two seasons was T-2 at the 2009 Dick's Sporting Goods Open.